Contextual Label Projection for Cross-Lingual Structured Prediction: Background

-This problem requires optimizing two properties of \textbf{accuracy} and \textbf{faithfulness} on the translations.
-Accuracy ensures that $[x^{tgt}, y^{tgt}_{1}, y^{tgt}_{2}, \dots, y^{tgt}_{l}$] are accurate translations of $[x, y_{1}, y_{2}, \dots, y_{l}]$.
-On the other hand, faithfulness ensures that the constraint $y^{tgt}_{m} \in x^{tgt}$ is satisfied for each $y^{tgt}_{m} \in \textbf{y}^{tgt}$.
-Standard translation models $\mathcal{T}$ trained on supervised sentence translation pairs cannot simply impose the additional faithfulness constraint, such as the failure cases shown in Figure~\ref{fig:label-projection-task}.
-This demonstrates the challenges of the label projection problem and the translate-train for structure extraction.
+This problem requires optimizing two properties of accuracy and faithfulness in the translations: \begin{itemize}[topsep=2pt, itemsep=-2.5pt, leftmargin=13pt] \item \textbf{Accuracy} ensures that $[\textbf{x}^{tgt}, y^{tgt}_{1}, \dots, y^{tgt}_{n}$] are accurate translations of $[\textbf{x}^{src}, y_{1}^{src}, \dots, y_{n}^{src}]$. \item \textbf{Faithfulness} ensures that each $y^{tgt}_{m}$ is associated with $\textbf{x}^{tgt}$ (the constraint of $y^{tgt}_{m} \in \textbf{x}^{tgt}$). \end{itemize} How to do this joint translation is non-trivial as standard translation models $\mathcal{T}$ cannot simply impose the additional faithfulness constraint, as shown in the failure cases in Figure~\ref{fig:label-projection-task}(b).
+This demonstrates the challenge of label projection.